 Find out more about preparing for interviews and graduate recruitment processes.

-What the Belfast School of Art would expect you to have accomplished by this stage of your career development
+Checklist the School of Sport recommends you complete by this stage in your career

 Checklist the Career Development Centre recommends you complete by this stage in your career